nerokiryu/GameOfLife/README.md

 # GameOfLife
-a game of life project in Java FX
+A game of life project in Java FX